 There are an estimated 30,500 gyms and fitness centers now open across the U.S., and the gym industry has been steadily growing over the past few years as more and more people see going to the gym as a valuable option to have.
 As of 2013, about 58 million Americans were accessing gyms and fitness centers.

 It’s a profitable, $22 billion industry to be a part of, and you may have recently opened your own gym.
 One problem you might encounter is the issue of hygiene.
-Good hygiene and cleanliness in a gym is very important — people will leave gyms that seem dirty and old.
+Good hygiene and cleanliness in a gym are very important — people will leave gyms that seem dirty and old.

 How can you keep your fitness center in tip-top shape?
 Here are three things you should keep in mind.